robfatland/nexus/cloud/aws.md

 - Will mount-s3 work on Kopah?
     - use `mount-s3 my-bucket /path --endpoint-url https://etcetera`
-- Open Jupyter and test `boto3`: `Client` low-level versus `Resource` high-level approaches
+- `boto3` remarks
-- Fill in VM Role details: See the cited YouTube video
+    - `Client` is a low-level object; versus `Resource`, a high-level object
-- Extend to a Container example
+- Fill in VM Role from cited YouTube video
-    - Idea would be to mount `bucket2` in the Container to effect a direct pipeline to S3
+- Container example: Mount `bucket2` in the Container for checkpointing